Vipul1947/summarize_data_by_Vipul/README.md

 <h2> LIVE LINK : https://summarize-data-by-vipul.herokuapp.com/ </h2>
 <br>
  <h2>Concepts used</h2>

-- Preprocessing using NLTK
+- Preprocessing using NLTK.
-- Vectorization and Cosine similarity
+- Vectorization and Cosine similarity.
+- Ranking of sentences assigned by similarity matrix and then sort the matrix in order to get top sentences.
--
+- Output text using NLTK.

 <br><br>
 <h2> Dataset for testing </h2>
-I picked few lines from : https://en.wikipedia.org/wiki/Text_(literary_theory)
+I picked few lines from : https://en.wikipedia.org/wiki/Text_(literary_theory) and then used the concept of text summarization on that data.
 <br>
 <br>
 <h2> FLOW CHART </h2>